osisoft/Client-Failover-Service/content/health/health-and-diagnostic.md

 ![Health&Diagnostics](../images/elements-root.png)

 - Select **Client Failover Services** to view all ClientFailoverService nodes.
-Each node's title is defined by the node's corresponding computer name and service name in the following format: {ComputerName}.ClientFailoverService.
-For example, in the following image, the computer name is “USOAKL10657”. .
+Each node's title is defined by the node's corresponding computer name and service name in the following format: `{ComputerName}.ClientFailoverService`.
+For example, in the following image, the computer name is “USOAKL10657”.

 - To view diagnostics values, select a ClientFailoverService node and then select **Attributes**.